Will Pre-Training Ever End? A First Step Toward Next-Generation Foundation MLLMs via Self-Improving Systematic Cognition

-We present \sicog{}, a self-learning framework designed to construct next-generation foundation MLLMs by injecting multimodal knowledge and enhancing an MLLM’s systematic cognition through multimodal pre-training with self-generated data.
+We present \sicog{}, a self-learning framework for constructing next-generation foundation MLLMs by injecting multimodal knowledge and enhancing systematic cognition through multimodal pre-training with self-generated data.
 Specifically, we introduce \cod{} for step-by-step visual analysis and adopt structured CoT for integrated multimodal reasoning.
 With minimal external annotations, \sicog{} first develops these capabilities, then generates and curates training data via self-consistency for further pre-training improvement, ultimately yielding a stronger foundation MLLM.
-Extensive experiments demonstrate that \sicog{} produces a next-generation MLLM with significantly enhanced cognitive capabilities, outperforming prevalent pre-training approaches across a wide range of benchmarks.
-These results position \sicog{} as a promising framework for advancing cognitive self-improvement in MLLMs.
-Notably, we empirically validate the hypothesis that integrating pre-training with downstream mechanisms—such as inference-time compute scaling and post-training optimization—facilitates more effective model development, providing a promising foundation for a complete self-improving paradigm.
-Currently, we adopt two structured methodologies to elicit high-quality multimodal data, which, though effective, may serve as a ``temporary shortcut'' for enhancing model capabilities~\cite{stanfordCS25}.
-To encourage ``describing/thinking freely'', we also incorporate a mix of detailed descriptions and direct answers.
-Future work may explore the trade-offs between structured and unstructured data.
+Extensive experiments demonstrate that \sicog{} produces a next-generation MLLM with significantly enhanced cognitive abilities, outperforming existing pre-training approaches across a wide range of benchmarks.
+Notably, we empirically validate the hypothesis that integrating pre-training with downstream mechanisms—such as inference-time computation and post-training optimization—facilitates more effective model development, providing a strong foundation for a complete self-improving paradigm.
+For future work, we plan to incorporate embodied experiential data~\cite{zhao2025embodiedrcollaborativeframeworkactivating} to further enhance real-world application capabilities.

 {

 }